Kitware/minerva/vagrant.md

 Think of this tag as minerva with dependencies.

-This tag will pull the git version of minerva defined in `minerva_version` in your site.yml file, install system dependencies and pip dependencies defined in the minerva role, then install the minerva plugin to girder and build the client side code.
+This tag will pull the git version of minerva on your VM that is your current git revision on your host, install system dependencies and pip dependencies defined in the minerva role, then install the minerva plugin to girder and build the client side code.

 ##### minerva-update

 Think of this tag as minerva without dependencies.

-This tag will pull the git version of minerva defined in `minerva_version` in your site.yml file, then install the minerva plugin to girder and build the client side code.
+This tag will pull the git version of minerva on your VM that is your current git revision on your host, then install the minerva plugin to girder and build the client side code.

 ### vagrant halt